Introduction to Soundproofing

 - Placed battery powered Dove speaker near centre of the garage.

-- Played the forest rythem song through the Dove speaker via a Samsung Galaxy A5 mobile phone on full volume.
+- Played the forest rhythm song through the Dove speaker via a Samsung Galaxy A5 mobile phone on full volume.

-- The sound played through the speaker was video recorded via a normal handheld camera, with the bar door closed, and the door open.
+- The sound playing through the speaker was video recorded via a normal handheld camera, with the door closed, and the door open.
+We also noted down decibel measurements for each stage.

 - Hopefully this video will help you learn how to soundproof a garage or bar.